Whistleblower Policy

 Whistleblower Protection Policy

-Scope and Purpose:
+Scope and Purpose

 Whistleblower – any person including employees, directors, officers, field representatives, customers, or community members who reports information regarding an actual, suspected, or anticipated wrongdoing within the Company.

-General Guidance:
+General Guidance

 This Policy presumes that individuals will act in good faith and will not make false accusations.
 An individual who knowingly makes false statements or disclosures may be subject to disciplinary actions.

-Pharmacists Mutual Insurance Group
+Pharmacists Mutual Insurance Company

 808 US Hwy 18 W